 Well, pumps are usually installed by digging a hole near the source of the water supply, then burying it underground.
 This is where it gets its name, well.
 Well, pumps come in two different types: submersible and jet pumps.
-Each type has its own pros and cons, which make them better or worse for certain circumstances, depending on the situation and the homeowner’s budget and needs.
-Here are the main differences between submersible well pumps and jet pumps to help you choose which will work best in your home.
+Each type has its own set of pros and cons, which make them better or worse for certain circumstances, depending on the situation and the homeowner’s budget and needs.
+Here are the main differences between submersible well pumps and jet pumps to help you choose which one will work best in your home.

 A submersible pump is a type of Well pump designed to be installed inside your water well casing.
 It generally moves water from your underground water source through a flexible pipe and out to where you need it.
-Submersible pumps can be used in fresh or saltwater environments and residential, commercial, or industrial applications.
-They tend to be low-maintenance machines with an average lifespan of about 15 years but they could last for more than 20 years with proper care.
-These pumps work best when matched to their specific environment; several different types of submersible well pumps are available on today’s market, including centrifugal and turbine models.
+Submersible pumps can be used in fresh or saltwater environments and in residential, commercial, or industrial applications.
+They tend to be low-maintenance machines with an average lifespan of about 15 years but could last for more than 20 years with proper care.
+These pumps work best when matched to their specific environment; there are several different types of submersible well pumps available on today’s market, including centrifugal and turbine models.
 For example, centrifugal pumps move water by spinning it away from its center toward its outer edges.

 Whole House Pumps

 Whole-house pumps provide water to all areas of a home at once.
 This saves labor and simplifies installation, but they’re more expensive than point-of-use systems and can only be used in single-family homes.
 For these reasons, most homeowners opt for point-of-use systems instead.
 These models replace individual fixtures with a series of pipes that carry water directly to faucets and appliances through dedicated lines rather than home water mains.
-They cost less than whole-house pumps and are easier to install because they don’t require significant plumbing changes.
+They cost less than whole-house pumps and are easier to install because they don’t require any significant changes to existing plumbing.
 However, because point-of-use systems rely on gravity alone to move water from one fixture or appliance, you may experience reduced pressure when multiple institutions need to run simultaneously.
 If you have issues with low pressure or would like your system capable of supplying running water throughout your entire house, you should consider installing a whole-house pump instead.